hughesadam87/pyparty/README.rst

 Overview and Features
 =====================

-``pyparty`` provides a simple API for particle analysis in 2d images, while streamlining some common operations in the image processing pipeline.
+``pyparty`` provides a simple API for particle analysis in 2d images, while streamlining common operations in the image processing pipeline.

 *Some key features include*: